Documents to help you prepare to migrate your Atlassian Server products.

 The Jira Cloud Migration Assistant lets you migrate your unlicensed users (customers who raise requests through the portal, email, or widget) from Jira Service Management server to cloud.

 The Jira Cloud Migration Assistant migrates the Jira Service Management agents and project administrators via the User and groups option.
-Learn more about user and group migration.

 Customer migration options